 In the Maasai Mara you will not be able to go on walking safaris as it is too dangerous given the amount of traffic and the wildlife denstity, but you can join a hot air balloon safari which is an icnredible experience.

-Day 7 of a classic safari in Kenya – Nairobi
+Day 7 – Nairobi

 It is almost impossible not to spend a night in Nairobi.
 We wanted to make the most of our last day in the Maasai Mara and so we booked a schedule flight in the afternoon back to the city.
 In Nairobi, we checked into our hotel, the Fairmont The Norfolk, a real institution from the time of those first safari goers and hunters, and then went out to Carnivore, a slightly cheesy restaurant which brought me nostalgic memories of my time working in Kenya.
 Back then, Carnivore used to serve real game meats, including kudu, impala, ostrich and crocodile, but that is no longer the case today.
 Don’t forget to order a Kawa, a honey and lemon alcoholic drink unique to the restaurant.